zero-one-group/geni/docs/design_goals.md

 ## Easy Getting-Started Experience

-Getting started with Geni should be easy not only for seasoned Clojure developers, but also for someone new to the language - perhaps just trying out the library.
-Speaking from personal experience, as a beginner to Clojure, having to install [Leiningen](https://leiningen.org/) or [Clojure CLI](https://clojure.org/guides/deps_and_cli) can be a turn off and an unnecessary barrier to entry.
-This is not to mention the [Emacs + Cider](https://www.braveclojure.com/basic-emacs/) combination that appears in many Clojure tutorials.
+Getting started with Geni should be easy not only for seasoned Clojure developers, but also for someone new to the language, who is perhaps just trying out the library.
+Speaking from personal experience, as a beginner to Clojure, having to install [Leiningen](https://leiningen.org/) or [Clojure CLI](https://clojure.org/guides/deps_and_cli) can be a turn off and an unnecessary barrier to entry - not to mention the [Emacs-Cider](https://www.braveclojure.com/basic-emacs/) combo that appears in many Clojure tutorials.

 Geni's getting-started journey draws a lot from [borkdude](https://github.com/borkdude)'s work.
 In particular, [clj-kondo](https://github.com/borkdude/clj-kondo/blob/master/doc/install.md#installation-script-macos-and-linux) can be installed as a standalone application with three lines of Bash or a simple `brew install`.
-We can install and run a [babashka](https://github.com/borkdude/babashka#quickstart) script in three lines of Bash.
-For that reason, Geni is not only released as a Clojure library, but also as a CLI that auto-downloads the latest Geni uberjar and defaults to a REPL (with an nREPL server) with all of the Geni namespaces required.
-After running the [three-liner](https://github.com/zero-one-group/geni#install-geni) to instnall the Geni CLI, we can run a minimal application that prints the Spark session as follows:
+We can also install and run a [babashka](https://github.com/borkdude/babashka#quickstart) script in three lines of Bash.
+To achieve a similar effect, Geni is released not only as a Clojure library, but also as a command-line app that auto-downloads the latest Geni uberjar and defaults to a REPL (with an nREPL server) with all of the Geni namespaces required.
+However, instead of a standalone executable, it still requires `java`.
+Concretely, after running the [three-liner](https://github.com/zero-one-group/geni#install-geni) to install the Geni CLI, we can run a minimal application that prints the Spark session as follows:

 ```bash
 $ echo "(clojure.pprint/pprint (g/spark-conf @spark))\n exit" | geni
 ```

 For Leiningen users, there is also a lein template that creates a Geni application that runs a Spark ML example.
-For instance, we could run:
+For example:

 ```bash
 $ lein new geni geni-app && cd geni-app && lein run
 ```

-The template comes with a `core.clj` file that contains an example of a very simple application that uses the library as well as `core_test.clj` that unit-tests the Spark machinery running underneath.
+The template comes with `core.clj` that contains an example of a very simple application that uses the library and `core_test.clj` that unit-tests the Spark machinery running underneath.

 ## Other Nice-To-Haves